-In[13]:= twoflashes
+In[44]:= twoflashes

-Now you be the "sensor"--and with each flash, decide whether it was the first or the second flash that was caused by the high switch setting.
+Now you be the "sensor" that counts dots (aka "photons")--and with each flash, decide whether it was the first or the second flash that was caused by the high switch setting.

 What do think is the best strategy--i.e. one that enables you to get the highest proportion of correct guesses?